• 3 Signature SEL Practices

-ENGAGING PEDAGOGY • Sense Making and “Brain Breaks”
+ENGAGING STRATEGIES • Sense Making and “Brain Breaks”

 Choose an SEL Theme and Explore!